Keyboard shortcuts

 --cert-key-type TYPEnoCertificate key type.
 Default: ec:P-256.

-Behavior when --cert is given and --force is not:
+Behavior when --cert is given (or when --renewal-config is used and the cert file from the config exists) and --force is not:

 • If the current time is before the ARI window start, the command exits without issuing and prints a message.